pasqualerossi/42-School-Exam-Rank-03/README.md

 # Norminette

-No norminette in this exam 💻
+There's no norminette in this exam 💻

 # 1 Exam Question